bhaskarvedula/WorldQuant-University-Capstone/README.md

 We analyse the performance of all trading agents - traditional and RL based in this section.
 We first evaluate against the training data both in the sample and out of the sample.

-## *Section 8: Comparing the buy-and-hold strategy with best performing RL and Traditional algorithms*
+## *Section 8: Comparing the buy-and-hold strategy with best performing algorithms*

-In this section, we perform a deep dive analysis of the best performing RL algorithm and traditional algorithms and understand the causes of this outperformance.
+In this section, we perform a deep dive analysis of the best performing algorithm and understand the causes of this outperformance.